"Do you think we would ever get to this point?" I asked my grandpa.

 He put the car in drive and smiled.
 You look like a raccoon wearing a wedding dress.

 As Rusty drove, I fixed myself the best I could.
 It was one of the reasons I didn't wear eyeliner.

 When we got to Main St, I noticed how Sunny Pines looked like a ghost town.
-If you'd told me when I was young that my wedding would cause people to close their businesses so that they could all go, I would never have believed it.
+I would never have believed if you'd told me when I was young that my wedding would cause people to close their businesses so they could all go.
 Then again, it wasn't just for me.
 I was marrying Maximilian Dunnett, the town's golden boy.

 "If you want to make a run for it, just say the word," Rusty said.
 "BOW may be old, but she can still haul tail."

 I laughed.
 God, I loved him.
 I knew that if I asked him to, he would do it.

 "You look beautiful," he replied with a warm smile.